terencechain/consensus-specs/specs/_features/epbs/design.md

 **Note:** in the event that the payload for the canonical block in slot N is not revealed, then the summaries and transactions list for slot N-1 remains valid, the honest proposer for slot N+1 is not allowed to submit a new IL and any such message will be ignored.
 The builder for N+1 still has to satisfy the summary of N-1.
 If there are k slots in a row that are missing payloads, the next full slot will still need to satisfy the inclusion list for N-1.

+### Liveness

+In the usual case of LMD+Ghost we have a proof of the *plausible liveness* theorem, that is that supermajority links can always be added to produce new finalized checkpoints provided there exist children extending the finalized chain.
+Here we prove that the next builder can always produce a valid payload, in particular, a payload that can satisfy the pending inclusion list.

+Let N be the last slot which contained a full execution payload, and let $N+1,..., N+k$, $k \geq 1$ be slots in the canonical chain, descending from $N$ that were either skipped or are *empty*, that is, the corresponding execution payload has not been revealed or hasn't been included.
+The consensus block for $N+k$ has been proposed and it is the canonical head.
+The builder for $N+k$ has to fulfill the inclusion list proposed by $N$.
+When importing the block $N$, validators have attested for the

 ## Builders